 group-addressed frame shall be set to 2.

-An NGV STA determines that the transmitter of an OFDM PPDU is an NGV capable STA if one of the following conditions is true:
+(#1182, 1419, 1421, 1435) An NGV STA determines that the transmitter of an received non-NGV PPDU is an NGV capable STA if one of the following conditions is true:

-– an Ack frame in non-NGV PPDU is detected whose Duration/ID field has value 2.
+– an Ack or BlockAck frame in non-NGV PPDU is receievd whose Duration/ID field has value 2.

-– an individual-addressed frame in non-NGV PPDU is detected whose Duration/ID field is equal to the sum of 4 and the value which is calculated per Primary Rate for Ack frame.
+– an individual-addressed frame in non-NGV PPDU is received whose Duration/ID field is equal to the sum of 4, SIFS, and the transmission time of the responding Ack or BlockAck frame as defined in Clause 10.6 (Multirate support).

-– a group-addressed frame in non-NGV PPDU is detected whose Duration/ID field has value 2.
+– a group-addressed frame in non-NGV PPDU is received whose Duration/ID field has value 2.